Kaspersky Security Cloud Free replaces the old Kaspersky Free Antivirus and adds more tools as well as Android and (limited) iOS protection.

 Kaspersky Security Cloud Free's System Tray icon lets you run an update or open the on-screen keyboard if you right-click on it.
 You can also pause Kaspersky's protection, open the settings and see what version of the program you have.

 Kaspersky Security Cloud Free: Installation and support

-Using Kaspersky Security Cloud Free starts with the 2.5MB installer program that then proceeds to download and install the main 180MB program.
+Using Kaspersky Security Cloud Free starts with the 2.5MB installer program (you can find it here) that then proceeds to download and install the main 180MB program.
 You can read the license and choose to opt out of sharing suspect code with Kaspersky.